Bounding the Optimal Length of Pliable Index Coding via a Hypergraph-based Approach: Introduction

 In \cite{brahma2015pliable}, it was shown that finding the optimal code length for PICOD problem is NP-hard.
 However, via a probabilistic argument, it was shown in \cite{brahma2015pliable} that an achievable scheme with length $\mc{O}(\min(m,n,\log m (1+\log^+(\frac{n}{\log m})))$ exists, where $m$ is the number of messages at the server and $n$ is the number of clients in the system.
 This means that $\mc{O}(\log^2n)$ transmissions are sufficient to solve PICOD, when $m=n^\delta$ for some constant $\delta$.
+A further generalization of PICOD in which each client demands $t$ messages for some $t\geq 1$ was considered in \cite{multiple_req_brahm_frag}.
+We call such PICOD problems as PICOD($t$) problems.
+For the special class of PICOD($t$) problems with equal-sized request sets, the work \cite{multiple_req_brahm_frag} presented bounds on the optimal PICOD length.

-Further, algorithms for PICOD were presented in \cite{brahma2015pliable}, using a greedy approach, via randomized covering, and by utilizing connections to index coding.
+Algorithms for PICOD were presented in \cite{brahma2015pliable}, using a greedy approach, via randomized covering, and by utilizing connections to index coding.
 In \cite{PolyTime_PICOD}, Song and Fragouli presented a deterministic algorithm for PICOD via another greedy technique, which constructed a PICOD scheme with at most $\mc{O}(\log^2n)$ transmissions.
 This remains the state of the art, with respect to deterministic algorithms for achievability in general PICOD problems.
+The work \cite{PolyTime_PICOD} also considered the PICOD($t$) scenario, and showed another variant of the same algorithm constructing a PICOD scheme of length $\mc{O}(t\log n + \log^2n)$ transmissions are sufficient.
 Achievability schemes and information theoretic converses for some special classes of PICOD problems were derived in \cite{liu2019tight,8849812_ShanuRaj_CodeConstrPIC}.
 Converse techniques were further improved in \cite{ong2019optimal,ong2019improved} and lower bounds on the optimal PICOD length were presented in the same for general PICOD problems based on their structure.

 In \cite{krishnan2021pliable}, Krishnan et al. considered a hypergraph coloring approach to the PICOD problem.
 A given PICOD problem can be represented by a \textit{PICOD hypergraph} $\mc{H}$ with the messages as its vertices, and the request-sets of clients as its edges.
 Using \textit{conflict-free colorings} \cite{even2003conflict} of the PICOD hypergraph, it was shown in \cite{krishnan2021pliable} that there exists a PICOD scheme which achieve length $\mc{O}(\log^2\Gamma)$, where $\Gamma$ is the maximum number of edges intersecting with any edge.
 This bound is in general tighter than the one derived in \cite{brahma2015pliable,PolyTime_PICOD}, as $\Gamma$ can be much smaller than $n$.
 However, the proof is via a probabilistic argument again, and a deterministic algorithm for constructing a PICOD scheme of length $\mc{O}(\log^2\Gamma)$ is not known so far.